-School year is over in Guatemala
+School Year Cycle in Guatemala

 As I have mentioned before, Guatemala’s school year begins in January and end in October.
 So even though in many places of …